Table of Contents

 If the capital gain is achieved on the disposal of cryptocurrency, then a portion or all of the gain may be subject to CGT.
 Alternatively, certain capital gains or losses that are considered personal use assets may be exempt.

 Investors who hold crypto for more than one year before disposing of will attract a 50% discount on CGT.
 A 33.33% discount may apply if the investors comply with super funds or life insurance companies.
 Persons who are regarded by the ATO as traders are not eligible for the discount.

 When is Crypto Free of CGT?

-There are a number of scenarios where cryptocurrencies will not be subject to CGT.
+There are several scenarios where cryptocurrencies will not be subject to CGT.
 Examples of these scenarios are listed below:

 - Buying crypto using AUD or another fiat currency.

 - Holding crypto (until it is traded or sold).